 Intricate, hand made wrought-iron works can be purchased in the forge downstairs below the gift shop.

-Entrance to the castle costs €9 for adults and €4.50 for children 14 and under.
+Entrance to the castle costs €13 for adults and €5 for children 14 and under.

 Flying down the 570-yard-long track in a small plastic sled is sure to thrill as you twist and turn down the steep, metal rail track.
 The ride to the top in the chair lift provides more spectacular views of the lake, just make sure to turn around and have a look!

-We’ve also had a lot of fun swimming in the lake, although it can still be pretty cold!
+We’ve also had a lot of fun swimming in the lake during the summer, although it can still be pretty cold!

-Eat the Famous Bled Cake (kremna rezina)
+7. Eat the Famous Bled Cake (kremna rezina)

-Bled is well known for their dessert specialty, the kremna rezina, or cream cake.
+The small town of Bled, Slovenia is well known for their dessert specialty, the kremna rezina, or cream cake.
 This delicious cake is made with a decadent vanilla custard topped with whipped cream and layered between a buttery, flaky pastry.
 Dusted with a light layer of powdered sugar, this delightful treat is my favorite in Slovenia!

 The restaurant has a sweet, Slovenian country style decor on the inside and a lovely terraced patio out front.
 Cooking up traditional Slovenian and Mediterranean cusine, the extensive menu appeals to all taste buds.

-› Hotel Berc
+1. Hotel Berc

 The hand carved wood interior and pleasant atmosphere only add to the charm of being at Lake Bled.
-The 15 beautiful and spacious rooms (with an impressively large bathroom) all come complete with your own personal balcony.
+The 15 beautiful and spacious rooms, with an impressively large bathroom, all come complete with your own personal balcony.

-› Čarman Guest House
+2. Čarman Guest House

 The Čarman Guest House is a friendly family-run bed and breakfast located right on Lake Bled with stunning views of the the island church.